Netcentric/cm-notify-core/README.md

 ## Google Auth Token (optional, only if Email notification is used)

 - The application uses Google Auth to send emails.
-- You can use the `cm-notify` CLI to generate the token.
+- You can use the `@netcentric/cm-notify` CLI to generate the token.
 - Or you can create the token manually.
 - The token is stored in the `.data` directory in the `gmail-token.json` file.
 - For GMAIL API you also need `google-credentials.json` in the `.data` directory.